TrafficGuard/sophia/docs/docs/agent-concepts.md

 ### 1. Autonomous agents

-Sophia comes with two fully autonomous agents (XML and Python/dynamic), which applying reasoning to break down a user request into a plan to be completed by the available function calls.
+Sophia comes with two autonomous agents (XML and CodeGen), which applying reasoning to break down a user request into a plan to be completed by the available function calls.

+Function calls may be to API integrations or create sub-agents.

 ### 2. Workflow agents

-Workflow agents typically have the majority of the high level control flow logic in code, and the results of the LLM calls may influence the conditional control flow through the workflow.
+Workflow agents have the control flow logic in code, and the results of the LLM calls may determine the conditional control flow through the workflow.
 This includes the Software Developer/Code Editing agents.

 An autonomous agent may start a workflow agent via a function call, and a workflow may start an autonomous agent.

 ## Agent context

-The code makes use of `AsyncLocalStorage`, which is similar to `ThreadLocal` in Java and `threading.local()` in Python, to provide easy lookup of agent state, current user, tool configuration, default LLMs.
+The codebase makes use of `AsyncLocalStorage`, which is similar to `ThreadLocal` in Java and `threading.local()` in Python, to provide easy lookup of agent state, current user, tool configuration, and default LLMs.

 This does require the agent code to run within a context
 ```typescript